Tomcattin'

-Tomcattin' is the fourth studio album of Southern rock band Blackfoot, released in 1980.
+Tomcattin' is the fourth studio album by Southern rock band Blackfoot, released in 1980.
 The album features Shorty Medlocke, grandfather of band member Rickey Medlocke, on "Fox Chase".
-While the album did not spawn any hit singles, it was enough to keep the band's devoted fan base loyal and strong, it remains a popular staple in Blackfoot's catalogue.
+While the album did not spawn any hit singles, it was enough to keep the band's devoted fan base loyal and strong.
+It remains a popular staple in Blackfoot's catalogue.